Are dogs better than Prozac?

 I am NOT telling ya’ll to flush your meds in the toilet!
-But…my dog was a better elixir to what ailed me than any pill I ever took.
+But…my dog was a better elixir to what ailed me than any pill I ever took, especially Prozac.

-Over a 15 year span I ingested a slew of anti-depressants, visited shrinks and therapists but it was my boxer dog, Rosie, who aided in my transformation from a raging Sicilian beast into a smiling Zen beauty.
+Over a 15 year span I ingested a slew of anti-depressants, visited shrinks and therapists but it was my boxer dog, Rosie, who played a significant role in my transformation from a raging Sicilian beast with depression into a smiling Zen beauty.
+Of course, I can’t neglect to mention the shock therapy of Jim Thompson’s suicide was the wake-up call I needed not to take my own life.

 Rosie is the sweetest, cutest and most loving dog in the universe.
 I know that’s a REALLY big claim but it is the dog-gone truth (had to throw that in).

-Let me break it down for you, Janet Jackson style.
+Let me break it down the reasons for you, Janet Jackson style.

 Simply, Rosie got me off butt, into a routine and kept me moving.